What is a Drug Treatment Court (DTC)?

 I still have questions.
 Who can help me?

 How does the Calgary Drug Treatment Court (CDTC) program work?
-Eligible participants are entered into a 5-stage program that includes treatment, transition into the community and graduation.
-As a participant you are also required to attend drug court every week where the Judge will assess your progress.
+Eligible participants are entered into a 5-stage program that includes intensive treatment, developing and practicing recovery skills, support for transition into the community and graduation.
+Participants are also required to attend and participate in drug treatment court every week.

-The CDTC court team works closely with treatment and rehabilitation partners to provide you with client-centered support as you progress through the program.
+The CDTC works closely with many community agencies to provide participants with the services and resources needed to support their progress through the program.

 How can this program help me?
-This program is set up to help you, the addicted offender, achieve your goals of recovery by treating the underlying problems that lead to addiction and the loss of control that can ultimately lead to crime.
-We help you stop the cycle and help you to lead a healthy, productive life in your community, free from drug addiction and crime.
+This program is set up to help you achieve goals of recovery by treating the underlying problems that lead to addiction and the loss of control that can ultimately lead to crime.
+We help you stop the cycle and help you to lead a healthy, productive life in your community, free from drug active addiction and crime.

 I think this program can help me.
 How do I apply?
-It is a requirement of the CDTC program that you engage the help of legal counsel to complete the necessary application paperwork.
-If you already have your own lawyer, he or she can do this with you.
-If you do not have a lawyer and/or you cannot afford one, please contact Legal Aid Alberta for further assistance.
+You will need to have legal counsel to complete and submit the necessary application.
+If you already have a lawyer, he or she can do this with you.
+If you do not have a lawyer and cannot afford one, please contact our CDTC Legal Aid Duty Counsel – Ed Washington or Stephen Jenuth.

 See How To Apply for application process and forms.